singhsachin1312/price-alert-btc/README.md

 run rails server in terminal -  rails s

-run sidekiq server for processsing background jobs in new terminal- bundle exec sidekiq
+run sidekiq server for processsing background jobs- in project directory in new tab run-

+bundle exec sidekiq